How to get tickets

 All the events are listed under “UPCOMING EVENTS” in the left-hand column.
 Click on the event you are interested in.
 The details of that event will appear in the main part of the web page.
 Click on the “+” and “-” buttons to select the number of tickets you want.

-Once your card details have been verified, your card is charged and the pop-up window closes.
+Once your card details have been verified, your card is charged and you are returned to this web site.
 Your tickets are then automatically generated then displayed on your screen and emailed to you.

 How we charge your card

 The handling of your card payment is done entirely through Stripe.
-This web site does not have access to any information about your card.
+The Pindrop Events web site does not have access to any information about your card.

 How Secure is it?